(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-She is currently chair-elect of the American Academy of Hospice & Palliative Medicine's (AAHPM) Medical Aid in Dying Special Interest Group.
-She served as chair-elect, chair and past chair on the AAHPM Humanities and Spirituality Special Interest Group from March 2019-2022.
-She serves on AAHPM's Editorial Board for the publication AAHPM Quarterly and has served on the assembly's Abstract Review Board.
-She is a reviewer for evidence-based research articles in hospice and palliative care submitted to McMaster University in Canada.
-Dr Banerjee has written and published numerous articles and book chapters and spoken at conferences nationally and internationally.
-She is the editor for an upcoming book by Springer Publishing's CTAR series exploring views on end-of-life care, death, burial and bereavement within different cultures and religions.
-She also sits on the board of directors for Compassion & Choices, an organization dedicated to end-of-life issues.
-Dr Banerjee is a contributing member on the National Comprehensive Cancer Network Fatigue Panel.
-Her leadership activities in education include excellence in teaching, faculty development and mentoring, and curriculum and program development.
+Nationally, Dr. Banerjee is chair-elect of the American Academy of Hospice & Palliative Medicine’s (AAHPM) Medical Aid in Dying Special Interest Group.
+From 2019 to 2022, she served as chair-elect, chair, and past chair of AAHPM’s Humanities and Spirituality Special Interest Group and she remains a member of the institution’s Quarterly Editorial Board, which reviews abstracts and research articles for the organization.
+A prolific author and speaker, Dr. Banerjee has written numerous articles and book chapters and is currently editing a Springer Publishing CTAR series volume on end-of-life care, cultural perspectives on death and bereavement.
+She also serves on the board of directors for Compassion & Choices and contributes to the National Comprehensive Cancer Network Fatigue Panel.
+Her leadership includes excellence in teaching, curriculum design, faculty mentorship and program development.

-Dr. Banerjee earned her undergraduate degree with an honors scholar designation from University of Connecticut.
-She received her master's degree in public administration from New York University and her medical degree from Saba University School of Medicine.
-She completed her residency in pediatrics and her fellowship in adult hospice and palliative medicine from Kaiser Permanente Los Angeles.
-She is also a Hospice Medical Director Certified.
+Dr. Banerjee earned her undergraduate degree with honors from the University of Connecticut in Mansfield, followed by a master’s in public administration from New York University and a medical degree from Saba University School of Medicine.
+She completed her pediatric residency and fellowship in adult hospice and palliative medicine at Kaiser Permanente Los Angeles and is certified as a Hospice Medical Director.